Dharun235/RA_2025/Documentation of work.md

 - Need to do a small experiment to notice the delay of the actions tomorrow for the AI vs non AI.
 - The problem of the gemini ai replying in style - role: assistant, content: xxx to be eradicated.
 ---

+# **23/05/2025**
+- Worked from 9 to 12.
+- Integrated the movements to game, but doenst execute properly.
+- AI vs Non AI differentiation with timer doenst seem good.
+So remove timer, and make as AI - fully autonomous experiment and NON AI as instruction given experiment, both has pepper communication, but the later has only specific instruction to talk.
+- Used pgadmin for database to navigate conversations to one file for easy fetch and retrieve but advised to use SQLITE with python as it is much simpler to do.
+- So next task is to split the AI vs NON AI system entirely, make the AI system experiment fully autonomous.
+Add the emergency responses.
+Make the game and conversation go in parallel.
+- Experiments will take place on June mid and august mid.
+So need to complete within June first week.
+---